[Investigation] Did Russia get Nato's cosmic-level secrets?

 One was legally domiciled at the Belgian's home in 2014.

-But "one can hardly imagine a Chechen oligarch sharing a small family house of this type," a VSSE file said, amid signs the Chechen visitor was really staying at a five-star hotel in Brussels.
+But "one can hardly imagine a Chechen oligarch sharing a small family house of this type," a VSSE file said, amid signs the Chechen visitor was really staying at a five-star hotel near Place Stephanie in Brussels.

 And in any case, the Chechen guest's "comportment while he was in the office of ... [a Belgian firm] was rather unusual for a businessman: He smoked a shisha," a VSSE report said.